Delta Air Lines: Jet fuel dumping over Los Angeles

 On January 14, 2020, Delta Air Lines Flight DL89, a Boeing 777-200 to Shanghai, returned to Los Angeles International Airport shortly after takeoff due to engine trouble.
 To reach a safe landing weight, the crew released about 15,000 gallons of jet fuel over southeastern Los Angeles County, including schoolyards.

 About 60 children and teachers at Park Avenue Elementary School in Cudahy were treated for minor skin and lung irritation after being exposed to the fuel.
 Teachers and residents later filed a class-action lawsuit, alleging the pilots acted negligently by dumping fuel at a low altitude over populated areas instead of over the ocean or at higher altitude.

 In August 2025, Delta agreed to a $79 million settlement, pending court approval.
 The airline did not admit liability, stating that the pilots had followed Federal Aviation Administration guidance and that the settlement was intended to avoid the costs of a trial.
 After legal fees, compensation will be distributed to an estimated 38,000 property owners and 160,000 residents.

 Toxic fume events

 After a surge in toxic fume events that have caused health problems for passengers and crew, Delta started replacing auxiliary power units on its aircraft.
-The Wall Street Journal reported that these incidents, which have led to emergency diversions and illnesses including brain injuries, were particularly concentrated on Delta’s fleet.
+The Wall Street Journal reported that these incidents, which have led to emergency diversions and illnesses including brain injuries, were particularly concentrated on Delta's fleet.

+Flight cancellations and pilot understaffing

+Delta has long ranked among the most reliable U.S. carriers, but in 2026, Delta's domestic flight cancellation rate exceeded the industry average.
+Cancellations tied to pilot availability rose to more than 10 times historical levels, accounting for 35% of mainline cancellations, up from 7% in 2024.
+The airline's pilots' union attributed the problem to chronic understaffing, noting Delta hired only 500 pilots in 2025 (less than half the prior year's total) and estimated the airline entered 2026 roughly 800 pilots short of operational needs.
+Delta disputed the characterization, stating it was adequately staffed with 20% more pilots than in 2019.